 Lavender: The Purple Flower of Peace

-It’s no secret: we’re big fans of lavender L. angustifolia here at the American College.
-Not only does it smell divine, it is an extremely versatile herb and essential oil with a number of practical uses, including pest control, sleep support, and of course, promoting a healthy mood.
+It’s no secret I’m a big fan of lavender L. angustifolia and its many wonderful properties.
+Not only does it smell divine, it is an extremely versatile herb and essential oil with a number of practical uses, including pest control, healthy sleep, and of course, promoting a balanced mood.

-Further, it’s possible that lavender essential oil can be an effective substitute for other common and potentially addictive psychoactive drugs used for anxiety.
+Further, research suggests it’s possible that lavender essential oil can be an effective substitute for other common and potentially addictive psychoactive drugs used for anxiety.
 A 2010 study investigated the use of lavender with Generalized Anxiety Disorder (GAD).
-Silexan, an oral lavender oil capsule preparation, when taken over 6 weeks was shown to effectively relieve generalized anxiety comparable to a common benzodiazepine (lorazepam), a powerful psychoactive drug.
+Silexan, an oral lavender oil capsule preparation, when taken over six weeks was shown to effectively relieve generalized anxiety comparable to a common benzodiazepine (lorazepam), a powerful psychoactive drug.
+Researchers also noted:

-However, it’s important to note that these studies were assessing the relaxing properties of lavender L. angustifolia and NOT lavandin Lavandula intermedia (Emeric ex Loisel.), which can have stimulating effects.
-When using lavender essential oil for relaxing therapeutic purposes, it is crucial to check that the Latin name reads Lavandula angustifolia when using lavender essential oil for calming and uplifting purposes.
+However, it’s important to note that these studies were assessing the soothing properties of lavender L. angustifolia and NOT lavandin Lavandula intermedia (Emeric ex Loisel.), which can have stimulating effects.
+As a reminder, be sure to inform your clients that it is crucial to check that the Latin name reads Lavandula angustifolia when using lavender essential oil for calming and uplifting purposes.

 More Mood-Boosting Oils

-While bergamot, clary sage, and lavender are excellent oils to support a healthy mood, here are 10 more oils that can help calm you down, brighten your day, or both.
+While bergamot, clary sage, and lavender are excellent oils to support healthy mood, here are 10 more oils that can calm, brighten your day, or both:

 - Basil Ocimum basilicum (L.)